 Contrary to belief, earning more money won’t solve the problem either.
 It’s about maximising what you do have and living within your means.
 Besides, using a simple tool such as an income calculator will show you based on New Zealand tax rates that as your income scales up, the percentage of your take-home pay can vary, and not always to your advantage.

 How it works: For example, the average person earning an annual salary of $40,000 with both Student Loan and KiwiSaver deductions (for this example, we’re calculating it based on 3%) can expect to take home 75.6% of their gross pay, whereas a person with the same deductions on a $50,000 salary will take home 72% of their gross pay and a $60,000 annual income will take home only 69% of their gross pay.

 What to do next: So, now that hounding your employer for a pay raise, (or worse, resenting your job because you think your mates earn more than you do) is crossed off your list, read on for a list of ways to save money in 2019.

-5. Make changes that can save you money
+5. Introduce small changes that can save you big money